jsburckhardt/devcontainer-features/README.md

 ### `kyverno`

-Running `kyverno` inside the built container will print the help menu of notation.
+Running `kyverno` inside the built container will print the help menu of kyverno.

 ```jsonc
 {